yobson/OpenBook/README.md

 - When the app is running, 'ESC' closes the app, type to search and arrow keys to select a hit.
 - Clicking on "See also" or "related" section will jump there
+- On MacOS Only, clicking on a "File : " section will open the file in QuickLook

 ## Inputing data
 Data is input in `.ob` files.
 Here is an example file: